underwoo/noaa-gfdl-gcp/slurm/README_gfdl.md

 The /var/log/messages on the controller node will have the information from the startup script (i.e. the installation of slurm, etc).

-### How to fix when startup script can't get memory
+### How to fix when startup script can't get compute memory size

 This has happened a few times, the startup script fails to connect to google and get the information about the compute node memory, cpu, etc.  When this happens,